GPT-5.2 ProBatch 2

 He even says it “awoke me… to the idea that topology… at the kind of topological level” you can deduce structure from coarse operations.
 That’s a statement about working with equivalence classes rather than molecular details.

-Later he says the best thing is to work out of phase with fashion, “half a wavelength ahead or half a wavelength behind.”
+Later he says the best thing is to work with fashion, “half a wavelength ahead or half a wavelength behind.”

 That’s not a cute line—it’s the same phase concept transported from genetics to sociology of science: